-This article contains an affiliate search box.
-If you choose to book using this search box, I will earn a small commission at no extra cost to you.
+This article contains an affiliate search box and link.
+If you choose to book using this search box or link, I will earn a small commission at no extra cost to you.
 Thank you for supporting my website by using these search boxes to help plan your travels!